seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 ### Exercises

 1. Look at the help pages for `git log` and `git diff`.
-2. Add to the `.gitignore` you already started to inlude a specific file name, then add that file to your repository.
+2. Add to the `.gitignore` you already started to include a specific file name, then add that file to your repository.
 3. Create a file that contains the Git log for this repository.
 Use `grep` to see which day of the week most of the commits occurred on.